Greek Landmarks Off the Beaten Path to Visit

 Both of these museums are in 19th century neoclassical landmarks: the Silk Museum in the Kourtidis mansion and cocoon house; and the Art of Silk Museum in an ancestral mansion of the Tsiakiris family.

-Flights between Athens International Airport “Eleftherios Venizelos” (ATH) and the Region of Eastern Macedonia and Thrace (EMT) serve two airports:
+Flights between Athens International Airport “Eleftherios Venizelos” (ATH) and the Region of Eastern Macedonia and Thrace serve two airports.

 The primary airport is Dimokritos International Airport “Democritus” (AXD) in Alexandropoulis, EMT’s largest city.
 Secondarily, Kavala International Airport “Megas Alexandros” (KVA) in Kavala.